Why Taking the MTC-VDA Program Makes You A Smart Entrepreneur

 MTC Service Update:

 Do You Need Support with Amnesty that Expires November 1st?
-This is through the MTC.gov wherein 12 FBA states past sales tax + Penalties + Interest will be waived.
+The MTC VDA program is through MTC.gov where in 12 FBA states past sales tax + Penalties + Interest will be waived.
 Sales Tax System membership includes an overview of the process to file your own Amnesty with our Amnesty Calculator for both sales and IFT (income and franchise tax) and other tips to file.
 Plus we have all the sales tax applications and sample applications for you to submit your own to the MTC.
 If you want Sales Tax System to prepare your sales tax applications our fee is $75 per state or with our Amnesty service is permits are included).
 Our Amnesty Service Expires Oct 20th.
 Learn more here.

 Key Update: A Massachusetts judge has ordered Amazon Technologies Inc. to turn over the identities of its third-party vendors to the Massachusetts Department of Revenue, a decision that may encourage third-party vendors to file for tax amnesty with the Multistate Tax Commission.
 Read the article here.